 Listing 20-25: Sending Message::Terminate to the workers before calling join on each worker thread

-We’re now iterating over the workers twice, once to send one Terminate message for each worker, and once to call join on each worker’s thread.
+We’re now iterating over the workers twice: once to send one Terminate message for each worker and once to call join on each worker’s thread.
 If we tried to send a message and join immediately in the same loop, we couldn’t guarantee that the worker in the current iteration would be the one to get the message from the channel.

 To better understand why we need two separate loops, imagine a scenario with two workers.
 If we used a single loop to iterate through each worker, on the first iteration a terminate message would be sent down the channel and join called on the first worker’s thread.
 If that first worker was busy processing a request at that moment, the second worker would pick up the terminate message from the channel and shut down.
-We’d be left waiting on the first worker to shut down, but it never will because the second thread picked up the terminate message.
+We would be left waiting on the first worker to shut down, but it never would because the second thread picked up the terminate message.
 Deadlock!

-To prevent this, we first put all of our Terminate messages on the channel in one loop, and then we join on all the threads in another loop.
-Each worker will stop receiving requests on the channel once it gets a terminate message, meaning we can be sure that if we send the same number of terminate messages as there are workers, each worker will receive a terminate message before join is called on its thread.
+To prevent this scenario, we first put all of our Terminate messages on the channel in one loop; then we join on all the threads in another loop.
+Each worker will stop receiving requests on the channel once it gets a terminate message.
+So, we can be sure that if we send the same number of terminate messages as there are workers, each worker will receive a terminate message before join is called on its thread.

-In order to see this code in action, let’s modify main to only accept two requests before gracefully shutting the server down as shown in Listing 20-26:
+To see this code in action, let’s modify main to only accept two requests before gracefully shutting down the server, as shown in Listing 20-26.

-Filename: src/bin/main.rs
+src/bin/main.rs

 fn main() {